christopher-besch/homepage/src/articles/16_open_source/open_source.md

 You already have the hardware and are missing the software.
 What you need is a text processing program, something like LibreOffice Writer or Word.
 You choose one of them, pay the manufacturer and receive an executable.
-Your laptop feeds on the executable and you can write your document and everything is well.
+Your laptop feeds on the executable, you can write your document and everything is well.
 Word is a Closed-Source product by Microsoft.
 LibreOffice Writer is an Open-Source product by the Document Foundation.
 Now, what does that mean to you, the user?